1968 United States presidential election in Illinois: Analysis

 Republican candidate Richard Nixon won the state of Illinois by a narrow margin of 2.93%.
 The winning of Illinois was the moment that sealed a close and turbulent election for Nixon, who in the last counting did much better in massively populated Cook County than Goldwater or Nixon himself in 1960.

 Nixon won ninety of Illinois’ 102 counties, with Humphrey winning only Cook and St. Clair Counties with absolute majorities, although he carried several other Metro East and southern Illinois counties where he was helped by the backing of unions and a strong vote for Wallace taking much of Nixon's support.
 Wallace’s segregationism also went down very poorly in many cities of that latter urban region.

-Nixon's victory was the first of six consecutive Republican victories in the state, as Illinois would not vote for a Democratic candidate again until Bill Clinton in 1992.
-Since then it has become a safely Democratic state.
+Nixon's victory was the first of six consecutive Republican victories in the state, as Illinois would not vote for a Democratic candidate again until Bill Clinton in 1992, after which it has always gone Democratic.
 Nixon became the first ever Republican to win the White House without carrying Rock Island County, as well as the first to do so without carrying Macon County since Abraham Lincoln in 1860, the first to do so without carrying Pulaski County since Ulysses S. Grant in 1868, the first to do so without carrying Alexander or Cook Counties since Rutherford B. Hayes in 1876, the first to do so without carrying Fulton County since Benjamin Harrison in 1888, and the first to do so without carrying Christian County since William Howard Taft in 1908.

-Humphrey carried the city of Chicago with 874,113 votes to Nixon's 452,914 votes, while Wallace received 105, 655 votes in the city.
+Humphrey carried the city of Chicago with 874,113 votes to Nixon's 452,914 votes, while Wallace received 105,655 votes in the city.